Get insider access

 8.4 TV Shows

 The Sony A80K is great for watching TV shows in well-lit rooms.
-It has incredible reflection handling that reduces the amount of glare from some light sources, but it doesn't get very bright, so it isn't ideal to place in very bright rooms.
+It has incredible reflection handling that reduces the amount of glare from some light sources, but it doesn't get very bright, so it isn't ideal for placing it opposite a bright window.
 Luckily, it has a wide viewing angle so that the image remains consistent from the sides, which is great if you watch shows with the entire family.
-It also doesn't have any trouble upscaling content from cable boxes and has a great smart platform if you stream your content.
+It also has no trouble upscaling content from cable boxes and has a great smart system, so watching streaming content is easy on this TV.

 Pros